hyperjumptech/grule-rule-engine/README.md

 This makes the engine performance be increased significantly if you have many rules defined with lots of duplicated expressions or lots of heavy function/method calls.

-Grule's RETE implementation don't have `Class` selector as one expression my involve multiple class.
+Grule's RETE implementation don't have `Class` selector as one expression may involve multiple class.
 For example an expression such as:

 ```.go
 when